FIFA (video game series)

+The cover star of the game usually tends to have the highest OVR rating.

-FIFA 12 holds the record for the "fastest selling sports game ever" with over 3.2 million games sold and over $186 million generated at retail in its first week of release.
-The franchise's latest release, FIFA 23, released worldwide on 30 September 2022.
-It is available for multiple gaming systems, including the PlayStation 4, Xbox One, Nintendo Switch, PC, PlayStation 5, Xbox Series X and Series S and Stadia.
+FIFA 12 holds the record for the "fastest selling sports game ever" with more than 3.2 million games sold and more than $186 million generated at retail in its first week of release.
+The franchise's final release under EA Sports, FIFA 23, was released worldwide on 27 September 2022.
+It is available for multiple gaming systems, including the PlayStation 4 and Xbox One.